peterwmwong/ticker/components/polymer/PRIMER.md

 <a name="bespoke-constructor"></a>
 ## Bespoke constructor support

-While the standard `Polymer.Class()` and `Polymer()` functions return a basic constructor that can be used to instance the custom element, Polymer also supports providing a bespoke `constructor` function on the prototype that can, for example, accept arguments to configure the element.
-In this case, the actual constructor returned from `Polymer` will first create an instance using `document.createElement`, then invoke the user-supplied `constructor` function with `this` bound to the element instance.
+While the standard `Polymer.Class()` and `Polymer()` functions return a basic constructor that can be used to instance the custom element, Polymer also supports providing a `factoryImpl` function on the prototype that can, for example, accept arguments to configure the element.
+In this case, the actual constructor returned from `Polymer` will first create an instance using `document.createElement`, then invoke the user-supplied `factoryImpl` function with `this` bound to the element instance.

 Example: